noseglid/atom-build/README.md

 These settings are global for all projects, so currently you have to change them when you switch project if you require different parameters for different projects.

-You can specify your build command in the `.atom-build.json` file where you will also be able to specify arguments to the command, and the environment in which to run.

 <a name="custom-build-command"></a>
 ## Specifying your own build command

 If the built-in defaults are not enough to suit your needs, you can specify exactly what to execute.
-Create a file named `.atom-build.json`:
+Create a file named `.atom-build.json` in your project root:

     {
-      "cmd": "<command to exectue>",
+      "cmd": "<command to execute>",
       "args": [ "<argument1>", "<argument2>" ],
       "env" {
         "VARIABLE1": "VALUE1",